sanchitgl/DeepScribe_challenge-/README.md

   1. **SOAP-based pipeline**: Constructs prompts using the full structured SOAP note.
   2. **RAG pipeline**: Uses embedding-based retrieval to select and pass only relevant transcript chunks.

-This hybrid approach aims to:
-- Minimize token usage for localized queries
-- Preserve answer quality for broader summary requests
-- Improve scalability and response time
-- Optimize API usage and costs

 ## How to Use